HAL at LIMOS✯

 LIMOS also uses the number of Google Scholar citations to qualify publications (taking into account possible biases).

 If it does not exist, please create a Google Scholar identity.
-Regularly, the IT team will check for missing accounts to integrate them into the LIMOS IT system.
+The IT team regularly checks for missing accounts to integrate them into the LIMOS IT system.

 Only publications produced at LIMOS are considered.
 Every two months, an update of the citation counts per publication is performed and reported on the intranet.

-This results in a score called the h-limos-index, which is equivalent to your h-index on LIMOS publications.
+This results in a score called the h-limos-index, which is equivalent to your h-index for LIMOS publications.

-This is indicated under your profile (if logged in to the intranet).
+This is displayed under your profile (if logged in to the intranet).

 You can retrieve a summary of your research activity (at LIMOS only) in the LIMOS intranet: "Intranet/My Documents" tab at the bottom of the page.

-This summary is a ZIP file containing a PDF with your publications and their scores and citation counts, the co-authors of these publications, the partner organizations with which you have published, as well as several resulting graphs; and the same raw data in CSV format.
+This summary is a ZIP file containing a PDF with your publications and their scores and citation counts, the co-authors of these publications, the partner organizations you have published with, as well as several resulting graphs; and the same raw data in CSV format.

 This page is updated several times a year.